a

 b. the processing is unlawful and the data subject opposes the erasure of the personal data and instead requests the restriction of the use of the personal data;

-d. the data subject has objected to processing pursuant to Article 21(1) GDPR pending the determination of whether the legitimate grounds of the controller override those of the data subject.
+d. the data subject has objected to the processing in accordance with Article 21 (1) GDPR, as long as it has not yet been determined whether the legitimate reasons of the controller outweigh those of the data subject.

 (7) Right to data portability